Translate

 In regard to our neighborhood schools, most people are appreciative and kind to their teachers and teachers of their children.
 The vast majority of parents support their public schools (Gallup).
 Our schools and neighborhoods are characterized by teamwork, yet some individuals insist on school privatization.
 Some elites in our society desire a bailout of subprime private and charter schools, despite the will of the people.

-There are many stances to take and claims to make regarding student progress in our schools, yet listening to understand other perspectives is a great way to have meaningful conversations, to find common ground, and sharpen sensibilities.
+Listening to understand other perspectives is a great way to have meaningful conversations, to find common ground, and sharpen sensibilities.

 "Josh Cowen, a professor at Michigan State University, has been a voucher researcher for two decades.
 The more he studied vouchers, the more he realized that they harm children" (Cowen).